Dual Diagnosis Treatment In Knoxville, TN

 Signs Of a Dual Diagnosis Disorder

 When in the cycle of addiction, it can be difficult for someone to realize they have a dual diagnosis disorder.
-They may not be sure if the symptoms they are experiencing are from their addiction, or from something else.
-A person will need to attend a facility specializing in treating dual diagnoses to be diagnosed with it.
+They may not be sure if the symptoms they are experiencing are from their addiction or from something else.
+A person will need to go to a dual diagnosis treatment center for an official diagnosis.

 Some of the signs someone may need to seek this kind of care include: